RumeelHussainbnb/BNBChainLearningPathway-Playground/markdown/tezos/CREATE_ACCOUNT.md

 # 🏁 Conclusion

 Nice work!
 You now have a Tezos account on the testnet.
-In the next tutorial, we will query a Tezos node using DataHub to determine the current balance of our account.
+In the next tutorial, we will query a Tezos node to determine the current balance of our account.